 The Minnesota Orchestra's mission is to enrich, inspire and serve our community as an enduring symphony orchestra internationally recognized for its artistic excellence.

-concerts were held at Orchestra Hall and beyond.
-In total, the Minnesota Orchestra performed 303 pieces written by 153 composers during the 2018-2019 season, including a world premiere and two U.S. premieres.
+Minnesota Orchestra concerts were held at Orchestra Hall and beyond.
+In total, the Orchestra performed works written by 155 composers during the 2018-2019 season, including a world premiere and two U.S. premieres.

-Symphonies by Gustav Mahler were performed and recorded.
-The Orchestra also released its recording of Mahler’s Symphony No. 6 and received a Grammy nomination for its recording of Symphony No. 5.
+symphonies by Gustav Mahler were performed and recorded.
+The Minnesota Orchestra also released its recording of Mahler’s Symphonies No. 1 and No. 2.

 Residents from every one of Minnesota’s 87 counties attended a performance at Orchestra Hall.

-fans of all ages, many of them in costume, cheered for their favorite characters during 16 performances in the Music & Movies series, including Coco, Star Wars: A New Hope and Harry Potter and the Chamber of Secrets in December 2017.
+fans of all ages, many of them new to orchestral music, cheered for their favorite characters during 16 performances in the Music & Movies series, including Coco, Star Wars: A New Hope and Harry Potter and the Prisoner of Azkaban.

-sensory-friendly concert that featured the full Minnesota Orchestra.
-Orchestra musicians also offered three small ensemble sensory-friendly concerts in the Target Atrium.
+sensory-friendly concerts featured the full Minnesota Orchestra and 3 more featured a small ensemble of musicians.
 These concerts are designed for patrons of all ages and abilities, including those on the autism spectrum and those with sensory sensitivities.